hyperledger-labs/hyperledger-labs.github.io/labs/nft-auction.md

 ---
 layout: default
-title: nft-auction
+title: NFT Auction App
 parent: Labs
 ---
 # Lab Name
-NFT Auction App on Hyperledger Fabric
+nft-auction

 # Short Description
-NFT Auction application lets user to create NFTs and auction them off to other users in a marketplace model
+NFT Auction application lets user to create NFTs and auction them off to other users in a marketplace model using Hyperledger Fabric

 # Scope of Lab
 This lab uses hyperledger fabric as the underlying ledger technology to create a auction market.
 This helps the developer to vizualize how the NFT concept can be extended to private blockchains like Hyperledger Fabric